-1. What information regarding the patient samples and MLPA procedure is required before we begin?

-We need to know which patient samples are to be processed, along with how many and which normal controls to use, which positive control to use and which MLPA probe kit to use.
-We also need to know the concentration of all the DNA samples (patient samples and controls).

-2. Why are DNA samples stored in a fridge?
-Why are some reagents stored frozen?

-Manufacturers will provide information regarding how reagents need to be stored, and these guidelines must be followed to ensure that they remain stable.

-Under UKAS accreditation, we are unable to use reagents that are not stored correctly in case of a false negative or false positive result, or a run failure.
+- 1. What information regarding the patient samples and MLPA procedure is required before we begin? - Which patient samples are to be processed. - How many and which normal controls to use. - Which positive control to use. - Which MLPA probe kit to use. - The concentration of all the DNA samples (patient samples and controls). - 2.
+Why are DNA samples stored in a fridge?
+Why are some reagents stored frozen? - Manufacturers will provide information regarding how reagents need to be stored, and these guidelines must be followed to ensure that they remain stable. - Under UKAS accreditation, we are unable to use reagents that are not stored correctly in case of a false negative or false positive result, or a run failure.

-DNA samples being kept long-term should be stored in the freezer (-20°C/-80°C) to preserve their stability; in the short term, they can be stored in the fridge.
+• DNA samples being kept long-term should be stored in the freezer (-20°C/-80°C) to preserve their stability; in the short term, they can be stored in the fridge.